anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 ## League Governance
 The Commissioner is responsible for the day-to-day administration of League operations in accordance with the Constitution and Bylaws and this Rules and Policy document.
 The Board provides oversight of League operations and may review or direct actions of the Commissioner.

+### Operational Rights of Member Franchises
+1. Member Franchises in good standing shall have the right to participate in League governance on matters of League operation as provided herein.
+1. Member Franchises shall have the right to appeal disciplinary or eligibility decisions affecting them in accordance with procedures set forth in this document.
+1. Member Franchises may provide input and vote in an advisory capacity on matters of League policy, administration, and operation.
+1. Member Franchises may vote with binding effect on playing rules, competition rules, and on-field regulations, except where authority is otherwise reserved by this document or the Constitution and Bylaws.
+1. Exercise of these rights is contingent upon the Member Franchise being in good standing.

 ### Budget
 The Commissioner shall prepare a proposed budget for each fiscal year.